OliverSieweke/oliversieweke/content/javascript/inheritance/constructors.md

 ### Syntax

-To invoke a function as a constructor, the function call needs to be preceded by the `new` keyword.​ When no parameters are passed to the function, parentheses can be omitted.
+To invoke a function as a constructor, the function call needs to be preceded by the `new` keyword.​ Parentheses can be omitted When no parameters are passed to the function, .

 When a non-constructor function is invoked with the new keyword a `TypeError` is thrown.